 Although many people these days are willing to give up a little size and power for better fuel economy, most are still wanting some elbow room and some creature comforts.
 Even though small and midsize trucks are aimed primarily at providing both utility and economy, they do not have to give up all comfort.

 Each of the four makes came within an inch of each other in front headroom, with the nod going to the Toyota Tacoma with 40" of front headroom, and the smallest being the Ford Ranger with 39.2".
 In hip room, however, the Nissan Frontier has some wiggle room.
-The Nissan has 55.8" of front hip room, where the other makes have on average 53".
+The Nissan has 55.8" of front hip room, whereas the other makes have on average 53".
 The Ford Ranger also comes in an average of 3" smaller in front shoulder room.

 As far as interior comfort and accessories, the Toyota and Chevy are slightly stronger than the others.
-Toyota, for one, offers a rear back-up camera, has a JBL stereo system, and has included their new Entune system, similar to Ford's Sync.
+Toyota, for one, offers a rear backup camera, has a JBL stereo system, and has included their new Entune system, similar to Ford's Sync.
 Toyota did not, however, have a leather seat package that I could find.
 The Chevy Colorado had available leather seats and was the only make to have Blue-tooth as standard in every package.

 Best Small Pickup Power

 Even though the trucks in the small to mid-size category do not have the huge engines that the full-size trucks do, they still can pack quite a punch.
-Above, in the fuel efficiency comparison, we compared the efficiency and horsepower of the small engines available from each make, now we will look at their stronger power-plants and compare them in horsepower, torque, and efficiency.
+Above, in the fuel efficiency comparison, we compared the efficiency and horsepower of the small engines available from each make, now we will look at their stronger power plants and compare them in horsepower, torque, and efficiency.

 In overall power, the Nissan Frontier wins pulling away.
 Its 4.0 L V6 packs a huge 261 Hp with 281 lb/ft of torque.
 That is near the standard in full-size horsepower.
 The issue for the Frontier comes in fuel efficiency, though.
 The 20 MPG that the larger engine gets on the highway leaves it no better than that of the full-size pickups.
 In fact, it is less than some of the newer models of full-size trucks, which would make most buyers question why they are buying the smaller truck.

-Out of the other three makes the Tacoma comes in second.
+Out of the other three makes, the Tacoma comes in second.
 The small Toyota truck has a 4.0 L V6 with 236 Hp and 266 lb/ft of torque.
 Their 4.0 gets a slightly better highway MPG of 21.
 The Ranger has a 4.0 L V6 that has a much more modest output of 207 Hp and 238 lb/ft of torque with a highway MPG of 21 as well.
 The smallest engine of the four comes in the Chevy Colorado.
 It only has the availability of the 2.9 L 4 cylinder.
 As stated in the efficiency comparison, it has an output of 185 hp and 190 lb/ft of torque but with the 4-speed automatic package, drops to 23 MPG from 24.

 Towing and Hauling

 This information is slightly difficult to ascertain.
 The Ford website does not have any info, that I could find, about the Ranger's payload or towing capacity.
 (I am sure some Ford fanatic will prove me wrong!)
 The largest payload by any of the other three is the Nissan Frontier.
-The Frontier has a 1524 lb payload capacity, which is over a half ton.
+The Frontier has a 1524 lb payload capacity, which is over a half-ton.
 Following the Frontier is the Colorado with 1465 lbs and the Tacoma with 1430 lbs.

 Only the Tacoma and the Frontier, however, published their rated towing capacity, so between the two of them, the Frontier has a 6400 lb towing capacity.
 That is just 100 lbs above the Tacoma which can pull 6300 lbs.